Why QuantumScape Shares Jumped Today

 *Stock Advisor returns as of August 17, 2022

 Howard Smith has positions in QuantumScape Corporation.
-The Motley Fool has positions in and recommends Volkswagen AG.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.